For those who can’t watch the video, read the information in it below.

 Maybe you want their visit to lead to a purchase, either immediately or in the future.
 You’ll need to direct your content towards the benefits of whatever it is you’re trying to sell, without making it a sales pitch.

 Alternatively, you might want them to sign up for something or take some other action that doesn’t directly lead to a financial gain.
 Adjust your content appropriately, letting them know why they ought to.

 Either way, a clearly defined goal is going to direct your content.
-The simple reason is because you want your content to direct your visitors towards your end goal.
+The simple reason is that you want your content to direct your visitors towards your end goal.

 That means all the copy needs to point to that result.
 Everything your visitors read should lead them, logically, towards that point.